Valse Brillante Willyne Hammerstein PDF

 Valse Brillante is one of the stunning quilts in Millefiori Quilts (the first book) by Willyne Hammerstein, published by Quiltmania.

 PDF DOWNLOAD – SHAPE COLLECTION 21.7 MB + HEXAGON QUILT DESIGN BOOK

 System Requirements – Windows or Mac with Adobe Reader (not a phone or tablet) and any ordinary color Inkjet printer or all-in-one.

 This shape collection PDF includes the shapes for Willyne Hammerstein’s Valse Brillante Quilt (Millefiori Quilts 1).

-In the book, the small hexagon is 2 cm (0.787 inch) and the large Pieced Hexagon is 2.92 inches on each side.
-In this shape collection, the small hexagon is 0.75 inch and the large Pieced hexagon is 3 inches on each side, so it can be used with 300 Pieced Hexagons too.
+In the book, the small hexagon is 2 cm (0.787 inches) and the large Pieced Hexagon is 2.92 inches on each side.
+In this shape collection, the small hexagon is 0.75-inch and the large Pieced hexagon is 3 inches on each side, so it can be used with 300 Pieced Hexagons too.
 Makes me want to dance.

 Many quilters hand piece this design, but you can machine piece the blades first and then add the hexagon with continuous stitching by hand for a hybrid.
 There are 8 Good Ways to Use Inklingo for EPP if that is the method you prefer.

 Features of the Valse Brillante Shape Collection (PDF)

 - diagrams showing how much fabric you need